ADBond/bga-calypso/README.md

 * game art
 * Nicer game area, like in e.g. GrossTarock?
 * Set different default colours
+* Show who is dealer, who dealt first in round etc.
+  * animate this changing?

 ### Meta

-* anything to adjust in gameinfos - particularly revise description & and add tags
+* anything to adjust in gameinfos - particularly revise description & and tags, and durations